Malcolm A. MacIntyre: Early life

+MacIntyre was born on January 28, 1908 in Boston.
+He attended Boston Latin School from 1919 to 1924 and graduated from Newton High School in 1925.
+He graduated from Yale University in 1929 and received a Rhodes Scholarship.
+He received law degrees from Oxford University and Yale Law School.
 MacIntyre played four years of lacrosse while at Yale and was a first-team All-American his senior year.
 He continued to play at Oxford where he won three letters.
 In 1931, he toured the United States with an Oxford-Cambridge team which defeated both Army and Navy.
 While in England, he was selected three times to the All-Star English team.
 He coached Yale's lacrosse team when he returned for law school.
 In 1966, he was inducted into the National Lacrosse Hall of Fame.